FeroXx07/CarGame/README.md

 ## Controls

- - "W" to accelerate
+ - "W" to accelerate.
- - "S" to break & accelerate backwards
+ - "S" to break & accelerate backwards.
- - "D" to steer right
+ - "D" to steer right.
- - "A" to steer left
+ - "A" to steer left.

+ - "Shift" to toggle camera distance.
  - "Space" to jump.

+ - "Q" to reset rotation to default.
+ - "R" to restart from the current checkpoint.

- - "UP" to rotate forwards
+ - "UP" to rotate forwards.
- - "DOWN" to rotate backwards
+ - "DOWN" to rotate backwards.
- - "LEFT" to rotate left
+ - "LEFT" to rotate left.
- - "RIGHT" to rotate right
+ - "RIGHT" to rotate right.

 ## DEBUG KEYS:
  - "F1" toggle debug draw
  - "F2" to restart level
  - "F3" to go to the checkpoint
  - "F4" to go to the end of the circuit

+## Extra information:
+- "Red" is for checkpoint and win.
+- "Green" is to boost.

 ## Source Code
 https://github.com/FeroXx07/CarGame/tree/main/Physics_II_-_Bullet3D_-_Handout_05